scaleway/ultraviolet/.changeset/friendly-clouds-approve.md

 "@ultraviolet/plus": patch
 ---

-fix(estimatecost): discount value was missing
+Fix `<EstimateCost />` component, discount value was missing in the overlay